wknums/talent-match-platform/README.md

 - **Key Vault** stores any configuration secrets; accessed via MI.
 - **AAD JWT** enforcement is optional (`AUTH_REQUIRED=true`).
 - **APIM** provides rate limiting, subscription keys, and header redaction.
-- **Private endpoints** can be toggled for SQL and APIM in production.
+- **Private endpoints** can be toggled for storage, Service Bus, and APIM in production.

 ---